-Stanislaus County is seeking grant applications for the awarding of ESG funds that can be expended between July 1, 2024, to June 30, 2026.
+Stanislaus County is seeking grant applications for the awarding of ESG funds that can be expended between July 1, 2025, to June 30, 2027.
 The number of ESG applications to be awarded is dependent on the actual amount of ESG funding provided by HUD to the Stanislaus Urban County.

-ESTIMATED FY 24-25 ESG PROGRAM (ESG) FUNDS AVAILABLE:
+ESTIMATED FY 2025 ESG PROGRAM FUNDS AVAILABLE:

-Please see "Program Requirements" section for Estimated Allocation amounts per Eligible Activity.
-Stanislaus County award recommendations including caps and eligible activities may be increased or decreased based on the actual amount awarded by HUD.
+Please see the "Program Requirements" section for Estimated Allocation amounts per Eligible Activity.
+Stanislaus County award recommendations, including caps and eligible activities, may be adjusted based on the actual amount awarded by HUD.

-Designed as a first step in a Continuum of Care plan of assistance, the ESG program strives to address the immediate needs of persons residing on the street and needing emergency shelter, transitional housing, as well as assisting them in their path to independent living.
+Designed as the first step in a Continuum of Care plan of assistance, the ESG program strives to address the immediate needs of individuals residing on the street and requiring emergency shelter and support in their path to independent living.
 While flexible in terms of serving all homeless subpopulations and preventing persons from becoming homeless, ESG program legislation and implementing regulations do limit the types of activities and amounts of funds that can be spent on different activities.
 The following categories of eligible activities and applicable limitations, including income eligibility limitations, are discussed in the "Program Requirements" section of these guidelines.